The Ultimate GTM Checklist: B2B SaaS Edition

 Customer Advocacy

-Customer advocacy is a subset of customer service where you focus on what’s best for the customer.
-It places your customer’s needs at the forefront of communication – even if it comes at the expense of your revenue.
-Shifting towards customer advocacy is essential in today’s world.
-This is because companies are becoming increasingly customer-focused.
-As such, not offering the same standard of customer service may negatively impact your business.
+Customer advocacy is a subset of customer service in which you focus on what’s best for the customer.
+It places your customer’s needs at the forefront of communication, even if it comes at the expense of your revenue.

-In the long run, customer advocacy enables you to improve your product, create a more tailored customer experience, and be more proactive with your customer service.
+In the long run, customer advocacy enables you to improve your product, create a more tailored customer experience, and be more proactive with customer service.
 Therefore, employing customer advocacy – especially in a world where word-of-mouth prevails – will greatly improve your product launch.

 Cross-Selling